 The assertion by Lipps, Galecki et al. (2011) of a sex difference in RTs is evident throughout this study and can be further explained by the strength differences between men and women, allowing men to produce the required force to reach the false start threshold quicker.
-A difference in RT relevant to gender was seen to exist across both ruling periods and competition rounds.
-This prominent sex difference signifies a need for independent false start detection limits for male and female athletes as suggested by Lipps, Galecki et al. (2011).
+A difference in RT relevant to sex was observed across both ruling periods and competition rounds.
+This prominent sex difference supports the case for independent false start detection limits for male and female athletes as suggested by Lipps, Galecki et al. (2011).

 RT’s Revision